Bayesian Wideband Signal Detection via Source Signal Marginalization and RJMCMC: Evaluation

 \subsection{Experimental Setup}

 \paragraph{Implementation} We implemented our proposed scheme in the Julia language~\citep{bezanson_julia_2017}.
 The probability distributions were provided by the \texttt{Distributions.jl} library \citep{lin_juliastats_2024} and the stripe matrix operations were implemented using the \texttt{Tullio.jl}~\citep{abbott_mcabbott_2023} array programming framework.
-The correctness of our RJMCMC implementation was verified through the tests proposed by \citet{gandy_unit_2021}.
-For the auxiliary jump variable proposal, we use the following generic choice:
+The correctness of our RJMCMC implementation was verified through the tests proposed in \citep{gandy_unit_2021}.
+For the auxiliary jump variable proposal, we set

 To ensure \(\gamma_j\) stays within \(\mathbb{R}_{>0}\), we sample it in log space and apply a Jacobian adjustment to the joint likelihood.
-For the remaining hyperparameters, we set \(\alpha = \beta = 0\), which yields Jeffrey's scale prior~\citep{consonni_prior_2018}.
+For the remaining hyperparameters, we set \(\alpha = \beta = 0\).
+Then $p(\sigma^2)$ corresponds to Jeffrey's scale invariant prior~\citep{consonni_prior_2018}.
+This means that our overall system is invariant to signal power.
 The maximum number of targets is \(k_{\max} = M - 1\).
 For the detection experiments, we draw \(2^{12}\) posterior samples with NRJMCMC after discarding \(2^{10}\) samples as burn-in and apply the procedure in \cref{section:detection_estimation_procedure}.
 All of the code used in this work is publicly available\footnote{\textsc{GitHub} link: \url{https://github.com/Red-Portal/WidebandDoA.jl}}.
-Under our current implementation, for \(k=4\) targets, \(M = 20\) sensors, and a received signal with \(N = 256\) samples, drawing \(2^{12}\) RJMCMC samples takes roughly 18 seconds on a Dell XPS15 9520 laptop equipped with an Intel i7-12700H CPU.

 \paragraph{Baselines} We consider the following baselines: \begin{itemize} \item \textbf{GLRT}: This is a GLRT-based detection method proposed by~\citet{chung_detection_2007}.
 The \(p\)-values are obtained by bootstrapping~\citep{zoubir_bootstrap_2001} over the frequency bins, where multiple testing is performed according to the Benjamini-Hochberg procedure~\citep{benjamini_controlling_1995}, which controls the false discovery rate \(q \in (0, 1)\).
 Following~\citep{chung_detection_2007}, we choose \(q = 0.1\).